Sergio Padt: Club career

-AFC Ajax
+Ajax

 Prior to joining Ajax, Padt played for R.K.S.V.
 Pancratius and SV Hoofddorp.
 On 28 March 2008, he signed his first contract for Ajax.

-HFC Haarlem
+Haarlem

 In early 2010, Padt was sent out on loan to Eerste Divisie side HFC Haarlem to gain more experience.
-He made his debut on 22 January 2010 in a 0–3 away loss to SBV Excelsior.
+He made his debut on 22 January 2010 in a 3–0 away loss to Excelsior Rotterdam.
 It would turn out to be his only match for Haarlem because the club soon afterward went into bankruptcy, meaning he had to return to Ajax for the remainder of the 2009–10 season.

 Go Ahead Eagles

 For the 2010–11 season, Padt signed a new contract with Ajax and was again sent out on loan, this time to Go Ahead Eagles.
 On 16 August 2010, he made his Eerste Divisie debut for the club in the first league match against Sparta Rotterdam.
 Padt became the first keeper at his start in Deventer.